framely/bethere/docs/reference/annotations/overview.md

 4. [Value check](./valuecheck.md): Examines the proposed value to determine if it is servable based on business rules.
 5. [Confirmation](./confirmation.md): Gives users a second chance to verify the proposed value.

-By systematically deciding the actions on these states with annotations, builders can build an effective CUI interaction logic for creating instance of this slot.
+By systematically defining the actions on these states using annotations such as [Ask strategy](./fillstrategy.md), builders can build an effective CUI interaction logic for creating instance of this slot.

 ## Advanced annotations
 Slot-level annotations are designed for common use cases, prioritizing convenience over flexibility.
 The underlying mechanism of type-based conversational user interfaces, including the five stages of slot filling, is implemented as a [statecharts](https://statecharts.dev/), also known as composite state machines.
 If certain CUI behaviors cannot be defined by these high-level annotations, builders can leverge [state transitions](./transition.md) for finer control.
 State transitions defines arbitrary actions based on the current state, user input, and any custom conditions defined on the type.